kennysmithed/oels2023/assessment/oels_assignment_faq.md

 Yes absolutely!
 As long as we can tell what you have in mind then that's fine - the assessment is mainly about justifying a particular kind of experiment (in the report) and then putting that together in jsPsych (the actual code), not so much about producing professional-quality stimuli, so as long as we can tell what you intended then placeholders are fine.

+### Is the word limit for the report strict?

+Yes it is - we will deduct marks if you go over the word limit.

+## Does the word limit for the report include the references section?

+No it doesn't - we don't want to penalise you for reading and citing lots of relevant work.

+## Does the word limit for the report include footnotes?

+Yes it does - I never want to read 5000 words of footnotes.

 ## Re-use

 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).